Chat

 Hashy

-Hashyanswered grow question 3 months ago
+Hashyanswered grow question a year ago

 I'm not familiar with your nutes so I'll take it as your using them in the correct amounts and check ph is in range for your medium.
 Chances are your grow medium on that plant is slightly out on PH scale of what you need.
 Next watering get enough runoff to check ph off each plant to compare it to the others.
 If that ones runoff is a lot lower then the others it's a ph problem.